maflot/demoviz/README.md

 ## Example
 See readme in example directory for more details, but her in short:
-Open access by the german federal statistical office is used some age-based data visualization.
 ``` bash
 cd example
 python demographic_change.py